elenderg/PAL-1000/instruções de compilação.md

 `If the field term is not empty, compile the term given the rider and the field term; exit.`

-`If the term's variable is nil, abort with "_I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

 `If the type can be reduced to "_pointer", put the type's target type into the type.`

-`If the type is nil, abort with "_There's no '_" then the name then "_' field in a '_" then the term's type's name then "_'._" and the rider; exit.`
+`If the type is nil, abort with "There's no '_" then the name then "_' field in a '_" then the term's type's name then "_'._" and the rider; exit.`

 `Loop.`